 We can’t do all of this without your support.
 Currently TQFF is reliant on community donations to reach our goals as well as to make the festival happen.
-Please consider becoming a member today to receive benefits and to help us continue to build a diverse and representative platform for queer and trans artists in Canada.
+Please consider becoming a supporter today to receive benefits and to help us continue to build a diverse and representative platform for queer and trans artists in Canada.

 Full Membership $200

 - 2 Full Festival Passes (entry to all events except workshops)

 - 2 Tickets to any year round screenings (except workshops)

 - Recognition on the Toronto Queer Film Festival list of supporters online

 Individual Membership $60 | $40 for students/seniors/underemployed/unwaged